Alhough one can create any type of applications in Node.js, yet it really shines in:

 Non-blocking Input/Output: Node.js executes time-consuming input/output operations in asynchronous manner i.e. while the input/output operations are being performed in the background, Node.js is free to serve other requests.

 Node.js provides a complete development ecosystem in the form of node packages (libraries) on npm registry and tried and tested frameworks such as Express.js, Meteor.js, Sails.js, Socket.io, Electron etc to facilitate faster application development.

 On the npm marketplace, more than a million packages are registered which have more than 11 billion downloads.
 Each day, more than 10,000 new packages are being added to the npm marketplace.

 The single-threaded architecture of Node.js ensures that there is no overhead of thread-synchronization which makes it highly scalable.
 With the help of tools such as pm2, any number of node instances can be started and stopped as per demand.

 As compared to other server-side technologies such as Java which has a steep learning curve and requires a lot of time to master, Node.js is easier and requires less time to master.

 The major limitations of Node.js is that it can’t be used for the development of CPU intensive applications.
-In such applications, single thread of Node.js gets blocked by CPU intensive operations rendering the application unresponsive.
+In such applications, a single thread of Node.js gets blocked by CPU intensive operations, rendering the application unresponsive.

 Jellyfish Technologies is one of the early adopters of Node.js.
 We started application development in Node.js in 2011.
-We have developed numerous Node.js applications using Express.js, Sails.js and Electron frameworks.
-These apps belongs to diverse domains such as social media, micro-finance, sports & leisure, e-commerce, productivity, fitness etc.
+We have developed numerous Node.js applications using Express.js, Sails.js, and Electron frameworks.
+These apps belong to diverse domains such as social media, micro-finance, sports & leisure, e-commerce, productivity, fitness etc.